-Coronavirus (COVID-19) is a respiratory disease caused by a specific strain of coronavirus.
-Coronaviruses are a large family of viruses, several of which often cause mild to moderate upper-respiratory tract illnesses, like the common cold or flu.
-For the latest information, please visit the CDC website.
+COVID-19 is a respiratory disease caused by a specific strain of coronavirus (SARS-CoV-2).
+Coronaviruses are a large family of viruses often causing mild to moderate upper-respiratory tract illnesses, similar to the common cold or flu.

-Patients typically have symptoms such as a cough, difficulty breathing and fever.
-As with other viruses that cause flu-like illness, seniors and those who have underlying health conditions are at greater risk for severe complications.
-Symptoms of COVID-19 may appear two to 14 days after exposure.
+Respiratory symptoms, such as a cough, difficulty breathing and fever.
+People who are elderly and/or have underlying health conditions are more at risk for severe complications.
+Symptoms of coronavirus may appear two to 14 days after exposure.

-The best way to prevent illness is to avoid being exposed to this virus.
-There is currently no vaccine to prevent it.
-It’s important to follow these common-sense steps to improve your chances of avoiding exposure:
+There is currently no vaccine to prevent COVID-19, so the best way to prevent illness is to follow common-sense steps to help improve your chances of avoiding exposure.